gcraig/Bootstrap/README.md

 # Bootstrap

-Script to quickly switch between development branches or ramp-up a new development workstation.
-(Best used with centralized-scc versus distributed types like git or mercurial)
+Script to quickly switch between development branches or ramp-up a new development workstation, resulting in a live functioning development workstation.
+(Best used with a centralized vcs (svn) versus distributed versions (i.e., git or mercurial) that already provides quick branch management functionality)

 ## Prerequisites